Crafii9YT/pixelclient-pixelcraft-ideas/docs/submit.md

 ## Note for modders

-If your mod is self-made, please tell us in the PR.
+If your mod is self-made, please tell us in the README.md!

 Self-Made Mods are getting reviewed manually, and credited in the Mods Menu.